Confederate Monument in Owensboro, Ky. (former): Dismantling and removal of the sculpture

 Kentucky U.D.C. had 30 days from the date of the April 29th ruling to file an appeal.
 On May 25, the group filed notice of its intention to appeal but failed to appeal by May 29 and did not seek to use any other legal remedies at its disposal to prevent Daviess Fiscal Court from exercising its legal authority to move all or part of the monument off of the courthouse lawn.

 On May 31, 2022, the sculpture was removed from its pedestal and placed in a County storage facility pending a decision on what to do with it.
 The pedestal remained in place, with Fiscal Court planning to eventually remove or repurpose it.

 U.D.C. appeal

 The next phase of the appeals process was the prehearing conference.
-The goal of the prehearing conference is for the parties, Kentucky U.D.C. and Daviess Fiscal Court, to try to reach a settlement and avoid further litigation.
+The goal of the prehearing conference was for the parties, Kentucky U.D.C. and Daviess Fiscal Court, to try to reach a settlement and avoid further litigation.

 Under the rules of the Kentucky Court of Appeals, Kentucky U.D.C. had until June 14, 2022, to file a prehearing statement detailing the scope of the appeal it intended to make in the event a settlement could not be reached.